pearmaster/jacobs-json-schema/docs/index.md

 ## Open Source

-The project is open source licensed with GPLv2.
+The project is open source MIT licensed.
 Contributions can be made through the [GitHub site](https://github.com/pearmaster/jacobs-json-schema).